Comments? Well, if you insist.

 Combat is basic for the most part.
 It’s also very quick, since you’ll always be battling against a single foe at a time.
 Characters can fight, run, use items, and pray.
 Praying is this game’s version of magic and you can spend your character’s prayer points to deal extra damage if you wish, although I didn’t find it all that necessary in most fights.
 The coolest option is the ability to call characters from outside the current battle to come join in the fight.
 Selecting this will transition you out of the battle screen and put you in control of the characters being called.
 You then have a short window of time to dash through the mansion and join up with the original group to team up against the monster.
 This is the only time where you can potentially control all five characters at once.
 Not only does getting everyone involved in a battle allow you to kill your opponent faster, it also insures that everyone gets a share of the resulting experience points and is the best time to use those all-important healing tonics.
 Next to saving frequently, proper use of the call command is the single most important thing to come to grips with if you want to survive Sweet Home.

 All these high-pressure mechanics still wouldn’t amount to much if Sweet Home didn’t also come bundled with a suitably ghoulish presentation to support them, and it’s the combination of the tense gameplay and the creepy sound and visuals that really makes the game pop.
 While the standard overhead view of the mansion isn’t exactly a visual marvel, your surroundings do look appropriately dilapidated and dangerous.
 The rest of the game’s graphics are significantly better and the various enemies you’ll encounter are probably the highlight.
 They’re extremely detailed and grotesque, with many lurid deformities and mutilations that would never have passed muster with Nintendo of America’s censors.
-The music by 80s Capcom mainstay Junko Tamiya is simply brilliant.
+The music by ’80s Capcom mainstay Junko Tamiya is simply brilliant.
 Brooding, eerie, or pulse-pounding as the situation demands, it’s always perfectly suited to whatever terrible thing is transpiring on screen.
-Without the dynamic action beats of something like Castlevania to support, it’s fascinating to hear a well-executed stab at a true horror soundtrack using the Famicom/NES sound chip.
+It’s always fascinating to hear a well-executed stab at a true horror soundtrack using the Famicom/NES sound chip.

 Sweet Home’s crowning glory has to be its plot.
 It’s remarkably tragic and twisted for a Famicom game and it’s left to the player to piece it together organically by hunting down diary entries, the corpses of the house’s past victims, hidden message in paintings, and the like.
 This is a common way of delivering story in a horror game these days, but to see it handled so well this early on marks Sweet Home as years ahead of its time.